Peter Berg: Career

-Berg also directed the science-fiction action film Battleship (2012), a live-action adaptation of the board game, and the war film Lone Survivor (2013), an adaptation of Marcus Lutrell's book of the same name.
+Berg also directed the science-fiction action film Battleship (2012), a live-action adaptation of the board game which became one of the biggest flops of all time, and the war film Lone Survivor (2013), an adaptation of Marcus Lutrell's book of the same name.
 Variety writer Justin Chang said Berg delivered "his most serious-minded work to date with Lone Survivor."
 The following year, Berg acted as producer on the 2014 film Hercules, which he was originally slated to direct before being replaced by Brett Ratner.

 In 2013, Berg created the opening animation sequence for ESPN's Monday Night Football, the 80-second graphic featured Darth Vader, Pac-Man, President Ronald Reagan and football highlights of 44 years.

 In 2014, he directed the first two episodes of HBO's The Leftovers.

 In 2015, Berg launched the nonfiction studio Film 45 to complement his fiction studio Film 44.

 In 2016, Berg directed the film Deepwater Horizon, based on the Deepwater Horizon explosion.
 Berg replaced director J. C. Chandor, who had exited the film due to creative differences.
 That same year, he directed CBS Films' Patriots Day, about the Boston Marathon bombing, and the following year directed the action thriller Mile 22.
 All three films starred Mark Wahlberg.

-In 2017, Berg directed an ambitious commercial for Hyundai, which was recorded after the kickoff of Super Bowl LI and aired right after the game.
+In 2017, Berg directed a Hyundai commercial which was recorded after the kickoff of Super Bowl LI and aired right after the game.
 His Film 44 company was recently signed to a first look deal with Netflix, which saw the release of his most recent film Spenser Confidential, the director's fifth collaboration with Wahlberg.

-In 2019, Berg directed a historic commercial for the National Football League, "...football fans witnessed another milestone moment with the premiere of the NFL's Super Bowl commercial entitled The 100-Year Game.
+In 2019, Berg directed a commercial for the National Football League, "...football fans witnessed another milestone moment with the premiere of the NFL's Super Bowl commercial entitled The 100-Year Game.
 The two minute ad, which kicked off the celebration of the NFL's 100th season garnered the No. 1 spot in USA Todays Ad Meter with the publication describing it as "a tour de force starring an assemblage of many of the greats of NFL history."

 In 2024, Berg announced he was working on a film based on the book The Mosquito Bowl: A Game of Life and Death in World War II.
+The Mosquito Bowl is set to release on Netflix in 2026.

+In October 2025, Paramount Pictures announced that Berg had been attached to direct a live-action adaptation of Call of Duty (2028).